·

 My cupcakes didn’t rise much—what went wrong?

-Oh no!
-That can happen if your baking soda is old or if the batter was overmixed.
-Make sure your baking soda is fresh (less than six months old), and when mixing the batter, stir just until the ingredients are combined.
+That can happen if your baking soda is old or the batter is overmixed.
+Make sure your baking soda is fresh (less than six months old), and stir just until the ingredients are combined.
 Overmixing can knock out the air and make the cupcakes dense.

 My cream cheese frosting turned out too soft—what can I do?

-Oh no!
-That happens sometimes, especially if the butter was too warm when you started.
-Just stir the frosting in the fridge for about 15-20 minutes to let it firm up, then stir it before frosting the cupcakes.
+That happens if the butter was too warm when you started.
+Put the frosting in the fridge for 15-20 minutes to let it firm up, then stir it before frosting the cupcakes.

 What if I don’t like cream cheese frosting?

-No problem at all!
-If cream cheese frosting isn’t your thing, you can try a simple buttercream, a tangy lemon glaze, or even just dust the tops with powdered sugar for a lighter option.
-Whatever you like better!
+Try a simple buttercream, a lemon glaze, my vanilla cream filling on top, or dust the tops with powdered sugar for a lighter option.

 carrot cupcakes on wooden bread board with plates nearby